 Car accident injury claims can be fraught and complicated in Maryland.
 Insurance companies know you can lose the ability to claim money for your injuries if you were even a small degree to blame for a wreck.
 What to do if you’re a passenger in a car accident in Maryland is often more straightforward.
 Passengers are seldom liable for their injuries because they are not behind the wheel.

-Although liability is simpler when a passenger is injured, these cases can still be tricky, especially where more than one driver caused the accident that left a passenger nursing injuries.
+Although the issue of liability is more straightforward when it is a passenger that is injured, these cases can still be tricky, especially where more than one driver caused the accident that left a passenger with injuries.
 Our Baltimore car accident lawyer will examine your claim and advise you on how to proceed.
-Contact the Law Offices of Randolph Rice as soon as possible after the wreck.
+Contact Rice, Murtha & Psoras as soon as possible after the wreck.

 How Dangerous are Maryland’s Roads for Passengers?